aiida-cusp/aiida-cusp/docs/source/user_guide/calculators/vasp_calculator.rst

   .. note::

      For NEB calculations a dictionary of multiple structures defining the NEB path is expected as input to the `neb_path` option.
-     Here, every structure has to passed under the corresponding key `'node_XX'` where `'XX'` represents the name of the NEB subfolder the image data is written to.
+     Here, every structure has to passed under the corresponding key `'node_XX'` where `'XX'` represents the name of the NEB sub-folder the image data is written to.
      As an example consider the following input:

      .. code-block:: python

         inputs.neb_path = {'node_00': poscar_1, 'node_01': poscar_2, 'node_02': poscar_3}

-     Then, upon submission of the calculation the contents of `poscar_1` are written to the calculation's `'00'` subfolder, the contents of `poscar_2` to the `'01'` subfolder and so on.
+     Then, upon submission of the calculation the contents of `poscar_1` are written to the calculation's `'00'` sub-folder, the contents of `poscar_2` to the `'01'` sub-folder and so on.

 * **potcar** (:class:`dict`) --
   The VASP pseudo-potentials to be used for the calculation.
-  Potentials are expected to be defined as dictionary containing the structure's elements as keys and the :class:`aiida_cusp.data.VaspPotcarData` of the potential to be used for that eleme
+  Potentials are expected to be defined as dictionary containing the structure's elements as keys and the :class:`aiida_cusp.data.VaspPotcarData` of the potential to be used for that element

   .. note::